Chevening events are inspiring scholars to build a fairer world

-In 2012, she applied for Chevening but was unsuccessful.
-After exploring other options, she realised Chevening was the best option for her and tried again, this time driven by what she calls ‘anger and passion’.
+Olesia first applied for Chevening in 2012 but was unsuccessful.
+After exploring other options, she realised Chevening was the right fit and applied again.

 ‘I loved that Chevening trusted scholars to choose their own path.
 No one told me where to apply.
 That freedom changed everything.’